 Even more important, they showcase the city's delivery on its promise to clean up formerly-filthy urban waterways to be safe for public swimming.

 Will swimming in the Seine be next?
-Rumors say yes, in just another year or two . . . so stay tuned for the next exciting development of Paris Plages!
+Rumors say yes, although estimated dates have been pushed out another year or two . . . so stay tuned for the next exciting development of Paris Plages!

 Instructors will be on hand throughout the day and evening help you have a fun and safe experience.